ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 Something that is changes (in contrast to [static]{.term}).
 In computer programming, dynamic normally refers to something that happens at run time.
-For example, run-time analysis is analysis of the program's behavior, as opposed to its (static) text or structure dynamic binding or dynamic memory allocation occurs at run time.
+For example, run-time analysis is analysis of the program's behaviour, as opposed to its (static) text or structure dynamic binding or dynamic memory allocation occurs at run time.